Police: Woman Found Dead At Tulsa RV Park - NewsBreak

 Related

-The 16-year-old who was killed last week in Broken Arrow has been identified by police.
-Officers Dacari Green shot and lying in the road in a neighborhood near 51st and Elm.
-His family says they will have a public visitation for him Wednesday from 4 to 7 at Floral Haven.
-If you know anything that could help investigators, call Broken Arrow police at 918-259-8400.
+The 16-year-old who was killed last week in Broken Arrow has been identified.
+Officers found Dacari Green shot and lying in the road in a neighborhood near 51st and Elm.
+His family said they will have a public visitation for him Wednesday from 4 to 7 at Floral Haven.
+If...

 Tulsa Firefighters Released From Hospital Highway 75 Crash, TFD Urges Caution On Slick Roads